 WeChat wallet allows you to add your credit cards or debit cards for payment purposes, transfer money from one wallet to another, or give “red packet” to one another.
 You can make purchases, as well as get payments from participating vendors.

 WeChat offers users a wide range of stickers and GIF animations to make chatting more fun.
 Users can create their own WeChat stickers and GIFs.

 WeChat video call or WeChat call is a free function of WeChat app that allows users to call other WeChat users, which is similar to FaceTime or voice call on iPhone.

 WeChat shake/WeChat people nearby

-WeChat shake allows you to chat with random person that is close to your location when you shake your device.
+WeChat shake allows you to chat with a random person that is close to your location when you shake your device.
 WeChat shake just gives you random person.
 You can either chat with that person or shake again to get another random one.
 WeChat shake is a fun way to make friends with people nearby.

 WeChat red packet or red envelop/WeChat lucky money

-WeChat red envelop allows you to gift other people money, as a traditional Chinese practice of Hongbao.
+WeChat red envelope allows you to gift other people money, as a traditional Chinese practice of Hongbao.
 Chinese normally give their friends and family lucky money in special occasion, especially Chinese New Year.
 The receivers will get WeChat red packet as credits, which they can use to make other payments.

 WeChat game offers users various types of games.
 You can download them separately from the App Store.
 Users can use WeChat code to scan for any games, share them on their timeline, and compare scores.
 WeChat also has their own built-in games.
 WeChat games are short and sweet.

 Related article: WeChat’s Big Move in 2018